RekhaLeelara/SQL_Challenger/README.md

 ## Roadmap

-Addition roles and UI can be modified based on the user needs
+API's and frond end would be a great plan to enhance the application

 ## License